 The Texas Watershed Steward program is for any individual or group interested in water quality and healthy watersheds.
 This includes watershed groups, landowners, agricultural producers, conservation districts, urban residents, planners, local government employees, water and wastewater utilities, industry, lake and homeowner associations, foresters, teachers, or any and other interested groups and individuals.

 To become a Texas Watershed Steward you will need to attend the entire educational program.
 All participants will receive a FREE day of education and training, a FREE copy of the Texas Watershed Steward Curriculum Handbook, FREE prizes and gifts, and a certificate of completion.
-In addition, the program will provide Continuing Professional Education (CPE) credits for teachers and Continuing Education Units (CEU) for TDA Pesticide License holders and Certified Crop Advisors,
+In addition, the program will provide continuing professional education credits for more than 13 professional disciplines.

 As a Texas Watershed Steward you can help to improve the health of your watershed.
 These trainings provide the knowledge to make better, more informed decisions related to your own land, community, and watershed.
 Many of the practices that will be introduced can help improve the health of your watershed and also help you and your community to save money and reduce waste.
 Texas Watershed Stewards become an information source for family, friends, neighbors, and communities and provide leadership and service in their communities to maintain and restore the watershed.